heng2j/multigrid/HW2.md

 ---
-# Assignment 2: Intro to Deep RL with Single Agent Training Environments
+# Assignment 2: Intro to Deep RL with Single-Agent Training Environments

 ## Due Date
 - **Due Date:** Thursday, September 21, 6:00 PM

 ## Overview
-This assignment aims to provide hands-on experience to implementing the key components of Policy Gradient (PG)  and Actor-Critic (AC) Methods.
-Upon completion, you'll be able to:
+This assignment provides a hands-on introduction to the core components of Policy Gradient (PG) and Actor-Critic (AC) methods.
+By the end of this assignment, you'll be equipped to:

-- Having the architectual understanding of general PG and AC algorithms and the learning proccess in a Deep RL training via hand-on implemenation in [CleanRL](https://docs.cleanrl.dev/):
+- Grasp the architecture of general PG and AC algorithms and the learning process in deep RL through hands-on implementation in [CleanRL](https://docs.cleanrl.dev/):
-  - Understand the Deep RL training Loop and Data Flow
+  - Understand the deep RL training loop and data flow:
-    - Initial Agent -> Policy Rollouts -> Rollouts Data -> Policy Training -> Update Agent -> Policy Rolluts again
+    - Initial Agent → Policy Rollouts → Rollout Data → Policy Training → Updated Agent → Policy Rollouts (repeat)
-    - Understand the Deep Learning Factors of Deep RL Agent like batch sizes and learning rate
+  - Understand the deep learning factors like batch sizes and learning rates to measure the `Sample Efficiency` for deep RL agent.
-  - Understanding of the 🤖 **Deep RL Agent Mechanics**:
+  - Gain insights into 🤖 **Deep RL Agent Mechanics**:
-    - The role of 💹 **Value Functions Network** aka the Actor
+    - Recognize the role of 💹 **Value Functions Network** (the Actor).
-    - The role of  🎯 **Policy Network** aka the Critic -
+    - Understand the importance of 🎯 **Policy Network** (the Critic).
-  - How to tune the 🎲 **Exploration & Exploitation Strategies** with Algorithm Specific Hyperparamters
+  - Learn how to make 🎲 **Exploration & Exploitation Tradoffs** with algorithm-specific hyperparameter tuning:
-    - Having a good understanding of what those parameters are how to tune them to modify agent behavniors without directly modifying the envinorment mechanics (rewards, observations, dones etc...)
+    - Familiarize yourself with these parameters and understand how to adjust them to influence agent behavior without altering the environmental mechanics (rewards, observations, etc.)
+    - Understand what metrics you should use to measure the performance of your agent
-- Explore and exploite various PG and AC algorithms within RLLib in a 🤖 🆚 🤖 scearnio
+- Experiment with various PG and AC algorithms within RLLib in a 1v1, 🤖 🆚 🤖 scenario.
-  - Compare and contrast how different algorithms and algorithm configs perform against a pretrained agent
+  - Compare how different algorithms and their configurations perform against a pretrained agent.

 The starter code for this assignment can be found [here](https://classroom.github.com/classrooms/123430433-rl2rl-deeprl/assignments/week-1-intro-to-deep-rl-and-agent-training-environments).